 Provide the address (URL) of the script that will process the data.
 If needed, you can also enter a username and password (RFC 2617 Basic HTTP Authentication).

-The success of the remote script execution is determined by the HTTP Status code returned.
-At this time, HTTP 2xx codes (200 to 206) are considered success, and HTTP 4xx and 5xx are considered failures.
+The HTTP Status code returned determines the success of the remote script executed.
+At this time, HTTP 2xx codes (200 to 206) are considered successes, and HTTP 4xx and 5xx are considered failures.
 Other status codes, such as 3xx redirects, are ignored.

-Finding the remote script URL will be different depending on where you are attempting to send data.
-In general, you'll want to visit the destination website (i.e. where you are trying to send the data), right click on the form or data entry portion of that page, and click view source.
+Finding the remote script URL will differ depending on where you are attempting to send data.
+In general, you'll want to visit the destination website (i.e. where you are trying to send the data), right-click on the form or data entry portion of that page, and click view source.

-Once you've found that, you'll want to copy the value that is after the equals sign, and use that as your remote script URL.
-If you run into any trouble with this, please contact our support team and we'll be happy to help!
+Once you've found that, you'll want to copy the value that is after the equals sign and use that as your remote script URL.

 The purpose of the field mapping process is to specify what information should be sent and how it should be identified.

 The HTTPS Connector lists the fields present in your form with their default field name.
 You can edit the field names to match the names expected by your remote script.
 You can also enter additional fields with fixed values as needed.

 Use of the HTTP POST option will submit your mapped data as if the data were from a webform containing the form fields defined in your mappings.